noelboss/featherlight/README.md

 ================================================

 	autostart – Boolean: true
-By default, Featherbox finds all elements that match "selector" and binds the open and close functions.
+By default, Featherlight finds all elements that match "selector" and binds the open and close functions.
 To disable, set $.featherlight.defaults.autostart = false; before the document ready event is fired.

 ================================================

 	 open – Function
 This is the open function used to open the lightbox.
-It receives the event object. "this" is an object and contains the triggering DOM element (if existing) and the related Featherbox objects:
+It receives the event object. "this" is an object and contains the triggering DOM element (if existing) and the related Featherlight objects:
 *$fl* – Containing the whole lightbox: background, content wrapper, close button and content.
 *$content* – The content thats wrapped with the background and prepended with the close button.